-Application fees for animal boarding licences are dependent on the number of animals you plan to board:
+Application fees for animal boarding licences are £125

 Vets fees may be charged where applicable, as a vet may be required to inspect the premises before a licence is issued.

-For those applicants who carry on more than one licensable activity, the highest application fee will be payable, plus £41.72 for each additional activity.
+For those applicants who are making an application for more than one licensable activity, the highest application fee will be payable, plus £41.72 for each additional activity.

 How to apply

 Alternatively you can request an application form from us: Contact Environmental Health